computationalrelativity/batchtools/README.md

 your simulations from a checkpoint requires a little bit of extra work.
 However, to simplify this task, batchtools creates a number of symbolic links between the different segments.
 Each segment has one symbolic link: `parent`.
-This points to the `previous` segment.
+This points to the `PREVIOUS` segment.

 Note that previous segments need not to come immediately before the current segment in the enumeration, although this is the default behavior.
 The user